OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/Logistic_regression_modelling/README.md

 - Generic_code
 The generic_code folder contains `R` code files pertaining to the distributed approach.
 Please read the code and its comments in the `R` file as files may require edition before being used.

+## Data requirements

+- Data is expected to be saved in a `.csv` file.
+- The code is written so that the binary response output is coded using `0` and `1`.
+Make sure to follow this structure with your dataset.
+- The response-node must be named `Data_node_1.csv`.
+- The first column of the data file for the response-node should be the response vector with column name `out1`.
+Any additional covariate at the response-node (if applies) are put in the same data file as additional columns.
+- Rows (individuals) must be in the same order in all data files across all nodes, including the response-node and covariate-nodes.
+- Categorical variables must be binarized before running this code.
+Binarized variables must use the values `0` or `1`, where `1` indicates a success (or having the characteristic).
+- It is expected that there are no missing values.

 ### List of examples